 25 years ago today at the fresh age of 17, I started my first office job at Westpac.
 The beginning of my non-linear career in strategy, design, and tech.
 Now seems like a good time to reflect on the journey so far…

-In Jetpack for Changemakers Step 6, the goal is to clarify what the end-to-end lifecycle and the interactions between customers and other key people who receive value from your solution look like.
+In Jetpack Step 6, the goal is to clarify what the end-to-end lifecycle and the interactions between customers and other key people who receive value from your solution look like.

 We’ve worked with hundreds of startups.
 We’re often asked, ‘what advice would you give to someone who’s thinking about starting a social enterprise or a purpose-driven business?’
 Over the years we have distilled what we have learnt from our personal experience into six steps guided by three principles.
 We call it Jetpack for Changemakers.